Rectification in a mixture of active and passive particles subject to a ratchet potential: Introduction

 Recent years have seen an important surge in the study of active systems, which encompass a broad variety of natural and artificial cases, including but not limited to bird flocks, fish schools, motile bacteria, or self-propelled synthetic colloids.
 While these systems span different length scales, they share a common property: their individual constituents are out of equilibrium locally, dissipating energy to generate motion.
 This feature results in a new and rich phenomenology: collective oriented motion \cite{wang_spontaneous_2011}, motility-induced phase separation \cite{bialke_microscopic_2013,cates_motility-induced_2015}, active turbulence \cite{wensink_meso-scale_2012} and chemotaxis \cite{liebchen_synthetic_2018}, to cite only a few.

 Active particles can also strongly impact the behaviour of any passive particles with which they are mixed \cite{bechinger_active_2016}.
 This influence already shows up in the enhanced diffusion of single passive particles in an active bath \cite{leptos_dynamics_2009,zhao_enhanced_2017}, and in sustaining the rotation of a passive microgear in a bacterial suspension \cite{leonardo_bacterial_2010}.
 At higher densities of the passive particles, phase separation of the binary mixture occurs at large P\'eclet number, giving rise to dynamical clusters of passive particles surrounded by an active corona \cite{wysocki_propagating_2016,stenhammar_activity-induced_2015,wittkowski_nonequilibrium_2017}.
 These clusters depart from the more traditional phase separation of purely passive particles, as merging and melting happen unremittingly at the interfaces.
-Indeed, dynamical instability is a distinctive feature of active-passive mixtures, whose demixing admits travelling-wave modes forbidden in a binary passive mixture \cite{you_nonreciprocity_2020,saha_scalar_2020}.
-Active particles appears then as interesting candidates to enhance transport or separation of passive particles on the microscale \cite{wang_review_2019}.
+Indeed, dynamical instability is a distinctive feature of active-passive mixtures, whose demixing admits travelling-wave modes,which are forbidden in a binary passive mixture \cite{you_nonreciprocity_2020,saha_scalar_2020}.
+Hence, active particles are interesting candidates for modifying transport or enhancing separation of passive particles on the microscale \cite{wang_review_2019,banerjee_tracer_2022}.
 Conversely, passive particles can be used to modulate and control the effects of activity.